mnishihan/grunt-template-consolidate/README.md

       }
     });

-To remain backwards compatible, `src`, `dest` can be used to define files aswell:
+To remain backwards compatible, `src`, `dest` can be used to define files as well:

     grunt.initConfig({
       consolidate: {